lanl/LaGriT/docs/pages/docs/commands/createpts/CRTPTSRZ.md

 ### Distribution Options:

-`ni,nj,nk` are the number of points to be created in each coordinate direction.
+`ni,nj,nk` are the number of points to be created in each coordinate direction as described above.

-`xmin,ymin,zmin` are the minimums for coordinates.

-`xmax,ymax,zmax` are the maximums for coordinates.
+`xmin,ymin,zmin` are the minimums and `xmax,ymax,zmax` are the maximums for coordinates as described above.

 `iiz,ijz,ikz` 0 or 1 switches

-* if = 0 then mins and maxs are used as cell centers
+- 0 = mins and maxs are used as cell centers

-* if = 1 then mins and maxs are used as cell vertices
+- 1 = mins and maxs are used as cell vertices

 `iirat,ijrat,ikrat` ratio zoning switches 0=off (default), 1=on

 `xrz,yrz,zrz` ratio zoning value - distance is multiplied by this value for each subsequent point.